zidence/zidence-api-legacy/README.md

 ## TLDR

-This project is Megah Property's REST API.
+This project is Zidence's REST API.
 Built using express with ORM sequelize PostgreSQL.
 The migration and seed are set with steps written in this README.
 The auth endpoints is implemented with hashed password using bcrypt and token using jsonwebtoken.
 Other endpoints is also secured by API-Key.

 ## API Endpoints